Loading...

 – Listen to relaxation CDs that were created with restfulness in mind.

-– Read a book.
-Try avoiding something overly stimulating since this has the potential to make it more difficult to clear and relax your mind for a good sleep.
+- Read a book.
+Try avoiding something overly stimulating, as this can make it more difficult to clear and relax your mind for a good sleep.

 – Download the app from the NHS Apps Library that was created to assist with sleep.

-– Unplug all of your electronic devices at least an hour before bedtime.
-The light emitted from the screens can make it hard to sleep.
+- Unplug all electronic devices at least an hour before bedtime.
+The light emitted from screens can make it hard to sleep.

 If you need more advice, you can talk to your GP about this.
-You can also visit the sleepstation website for a number of resources regarding sleep.
+You can also visit the sleepstation website for several sleep resources.

 3. Create a sleep-friendly space